toddfh/pub-review/README.md

 # pub-review
 Pub-Review is Zomato for pubs/bars.
-It’s a platform which provides all the listing of every pub/bar with reviews.
+It’s a platform which provides listings of every pub/bar with reviews.